phalcon-orphanage/docs/ja/reference/tags.rst

 フォーム要素を生成するヘルパー
 ---------------------------------
 Phalcon provides a series of helpers to generate form elements such as text fields, buttons and more.
 The first parameter of each helper is always the name of the element to be generated.
 When the form is submitted, the name will be passed along with the form data.
-In a controller you can get these values using the same name by using the getPost() and getQuery() methods on the request object ($this->request).
+In a controller you can get these values using the same name by using the :code:`getPost()` and :code:`getQuery()` methods on the request object (:code:`$this->request`).

 .. code-block::  html+php